Humberto89/FacturedBackend/README.md

-# ModuloRecepcionBackend
+# BackendReceptionModule
-El objetivo de este módulo es registrar los datos de los proveedores y subir los documentos tributarios electrónicos en su formato json como el documento legible en formato PDF.

-Requerimientos de configuración del entorno de desarrollo.
+The objective of this module is to register the data of the suppliers and upload the electronic tax documents in their json format as the readable document in PDF format.

+Development environment configuration requirements:
+1) nvm version 1.1.11
+2) nodejs version 18.18.2
-1) mongoDB versión 7.0.2
+3) mongoDB version 7.0.2
-2) mongosh versión 2.0.2
+4) mongosh version 2.0.2
-3) postgresql versión 16.0.1
+5) postgresql version 16.0.1
-4) go versión go1.21.3
+6) go version go1.21.3